ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 ## Version 11

 Like with every release we are giving a little outlook for the next version.
-As the releases are fluid we are sometimes moving things around.
+As the releases are fluid, we are sometimes moving things around.

-We want to really foucus on two major topics with the next release.
+We want to really focus on two major topics with the next release.

 ## Query Execution Plans

-We originally planned for this one for version 10 (aka version 9.1) but decided that the current set of ne features is already a good version that is worth to release.
+We originally planned for this one for version 10 (aka version 9.1) but decided that the current set of new features is already a good version that is worth to release.
 But with the next release this is one of the two things we really will focus on.
 With this in place we will double down on performance and will introduce features like `@defer` and `@stream`.

 Moreover, this one will be the backbone of our new stitching layer that will bring lots of new features to schema stitching.